AktherHosen/Library-Management-System-Backend/README.md

 - Create, Read, Update, Delete (CRUD) operations for books
 - Borrow books with availability enforcement
 - Aggregation summary of borrowed books
-- Schema validation using Mongoose and Zod
+- Schema validation using Mongoose
 - Static methods and middleware (pre and post) in Mongoose
 - Filtering, sorting, and limit support for listing books